zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 The following example defines a new REST API service in the API Mediation Layer.
 This service generates one REST API.

-The `service ID` of a service identifies the service in the API Gateway.
-The Service ID is an alphanumeric string in lowercase ASCII (for example `petstore`).
+The _service ID_ of a service identifies the service in the API Gateway.
+The service ID is an alphanumeric string in lowercase ASCII (for example `petstore`).
 The API Gateway differentiates major versions of an API.
 For example, to access version 2 of the `petstore` API you use the following gateway URL:

     https://gateway-host:port/api/v2/petstore